200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-LastNightattheSafeword.md

 ```
 2272.
 You work the floors, doors, and rooms of a nightclub called The Safeword.
 The house is packed tonight: Yakuza, corporate suits, rich clientele.
 Management has bailed.
 Time to shine.

-.Whatís your look?
+.What‚Äôs your look?
-.Whatís your job?
+.What‚Äôs your job?
-.Whatíre you hiding?
+.What‚Äôre you hiding?
-.Whatíre you planning?
+.What‚Äôre you planning?
-.Choose one PC youíre:
+.Choose one PC you‚Äôre:
                //using to get ahead
-               //one youíre hot for
+               //one you‚Äôre hot for
                //and/or one you hate.
 .Assign the Limits 2, 3, and 4 to your Vice Pools:
                //Greed